-INTERCHANGEABILITY OF LEAVE: Through March 31, 2021, employees may use accrued sick leave, vacation leave, and bonus leave interchangeably for COVID-19 related absences (child/elder care, cannot telework, etc.). his provision does not allow interchangeability of leave usage in regard to the leave options provided in state policy for retirement, transfer, or separation.
-Additionally, employees who have exhausted all personal leave may utilize the COVID-19 VOLUNTARY SHARED LEAVE BANK PROGRAM for COVID-19 related child/elder care issues.
+INTERCHANGEABILITY OF LEAVE: Through December 31, 2021, employees may use accrued sick leave, vacation leave, and bonus leave interchangeably for COVID-19 related absences (child/elder care, cannot telework, etc.).
+This provision does not allow interchangeability of leave usage in regard to the leave options provided in state policy for retirement, transfer, or separation.

 Yes, your supervisor has the right to temporarily reassign employees to work outside their usual responsibilities to the extent they are qualified and can safely perform the work.
 While this situation may not be ideal – both for employees and their home units – it is important that we are all willing to adjust our “normal” work in the event of an emergency.

 Reassignment may include deploying employees with certain necessary skill sets outside their colleges/divisions.
 Depending on the circumstances, the University will notify employees who are designated as performing essential functions, as well as when and where they should report to work.